-Searching for God in All the Wrong Places Won’t Help
+Are You Searching for God in the Wrong Places

 When I am irritated and frustrated because it feels like I can’t find God, I tend to forget where to look for Him.
 It seems like the rational part of my brain that should know what to do and where to seek Him shuts down and I begin to allow anxiety to drag me along.
 I end up searching for God in all the wrong places.
 Not bad places, just misplacing my focus on Him.

 Usually, after blindly stumbling along, I feel the thud of a brick over my head once again and I remember all the places I should go to find God.
 Once I return to the right places and I find Him, I ask myself, “Why was that so hard?”